gremdev/SLAMPad/README.md

 Simple Linux, Apache, MySQL and PHP Administration v1.0

-This is a simple script that automates the installation of Linux, Apache, MySQL and PHP in Ubuntu.
+This is a simple script that automates the installation of Apache, MySQL and PHP on Ubuntu Linux.
-Currently tested on Ubuntu 12.04 VPS, but will also work on versions 14.04 and above.
+Currently tested on Ubuntu 12.04 and 14.04 VPS, but will also work on higher versions.

 Note: This is still in Beta.
 Use at your own risk.

 Installation

+Option 1: Wget (Recommended)

+		wget https://raw.githubusercontent.com/gremdev/SLAMPad/master/setup.sh -O setup.sh

+		sudo chmod 755 setup.sh
+		sudo ./setup.sh

-Option 1: Git
+Option 2: Git

 		sudo apt-get update
 		sudo apt-get install git-core